 Center for Entrepreneurship

-EMU's Center for Entrepreneurship (CFE), established in 1986, supports a strong entrepreneurship curriculum and offers a variety of co-curricular programs.
-It strives to enhance a culture of entrepreneurship in the EMU community.
-The CFE supports local entrepreneurship by engaging EMU students and faculty in innovation, business creation and growth in southeast Michigan.
+Established in 1986, EMU's Center for Entrepreneurship (CFE) strives to enhance a culture of entrepreneurship in the EMU community by supporting a strong entrepreneurship curriculum and offering a variety of co-curricular programs.
+The CFE also encourages local entrepreneurship by engaging EMU students and faculty in innovation, business creation and growth in southeast Michigan.

 The CFE is mainly engaged in the following areas of curricular and co-curricular programs:

-- This includes a major in entrepreneurship for college of business students pursuing a Bachelor of Business Administration (BBA) program, a minor in entrepreneurship for students outside the COB, graduate certificate (both face-to-face and completely online format) in entrepreneurship for anyone with a bachelor's degree, and finally, specialization in entrepreneurship is available for Master of Business Administration (MBA) students.
+This includes a major in entrepreneurship for College of Business (COB) students pursuing a bachelor's in business administration (B.B.A) program, a minor in entrepreneurship for students outside the COB, graduate certificate (both face-to-face and online) in entrepreneurship for anyone with a bachelor's degree and finally, a specialization in entrepreneurship for master's in business administration students.

-In its eighth year, University (and high school) students compete in separate categories for a chance at thousands in prize money, with the top three placers presenting their plans at the Sesi Entrepreneurship Conference in February.
+In its eighth year, university (and high school) students compete in separate categories for a chance at thousands in prize money, with the top three placers presenting their plans at the Sesi Entrepreneurship Conference in February.
 All EMU students are eligible to compete and we happily accept plans that are part of a group project for class.
 2018 competition site is ready for you to enter your business plan.
 Please register and submit your plans (High school and college categories) by January 8 using the following URL: https://app.reviewr.com/s1/site/Skandalaris-BPC-2018.

-- MGMT 488: Field Studies in Entrepreneurship: Seniors work with local entrepreneurs.
-Acts as a catalyst and match small businesses and non-profit organizations with EMU faculty-led teams of advance students who participate in projects as significant parts of their course work.
-CFE is also involved in the execution of the Field studies in Entrepreneurship course.
+This course acts as a catalyst and matches small businesses and non-profit organizations with EMU faculty-led teams of advanced students who participate in projects as significant parts of their course work.
+CFE is also involved in the execution of the field studies in entrepreneurship courses.

-- Entrepreneurship Research: CFE promotes entrepreneurship research and offers funding for two faculty-led research projects each year.
+CFE promotes entrepreneurship research and offers funding for two-faculty led research projects each year.
 CFE also organizes an entrepreneurship research brown bag for the entire EMU faculty each year.

-- Collegiate Entrepreneurs Organization (CEO Club): CFE Supports the EMU chapter of the Collegiate Entrepreneurs Organization, which maintains an active program of events for students from EMU, as well as area community colleges and high school students.
-Contact Mr. Len Sholtis, faculty adviser, if you want to learn more about CEO.
+CFE supports the EMU chapter of the Collegiate Entrepreneurs Organization, which maintains an active program of events for students at EMU, as well as area community colleges and high schools.
+Contact Mr. Len Sholtis, faculty advisor, if you want to learn more about CEO.